-BOTOX®, Dysport®, and Xeomin® are all neuromodulators and they all work the same way.
+BOTOX®, Dysport®, and Xeomin® are all neurotoxins and they all work the same way.
 Certain wrinkles, known as dynamic wrinkles, form when repeated muscle contractions under the skin eventually begin to create wrinkles on the surface skin.
 This happens on the upper third of the face, the expressive area.
 When you make an expression, such as a frown, you can feel the muscles around your eyes, brows, and forehead engage.
-When a neuromodulator is injected into one of these muscles, it blocks the nerve messages sent from the muscle to the brain.
+When a neurotoxin is injected into one of these muscles, it blocks the nerve messages sent from the muscle to the brain.
 Since the brain never receives a message to contract the muscle, it remains relaxed.
 Without the muscle contraction, the wrinkle on the surface skin doesn’t form.

 What is the difference between Dysport and BOTOX?

 These two products are very similar.
 Both are made from the botulinum toxin type A. Both work on static wrinkles by blocking muscle contractions.
-At Georgia Dermatology Partners, PC, we have patients who request both of these popular injectables.
+At Georgia Dermatology Partners, we have patients who request both of these popular injectables.

 We find Dysport® has some advantages over BOTOX®, although they are subtle: